hyperledger-cacti/cacti/CONTRIBUTING.md

 need to develop this yourself, but this is rarely the case so YMMV.

-To see an existing set of examples for `besu` and `quorum` images take a peek at the `tools/docker/besu-all-in-one` and `tools/docker/corda-all-in-one` folders.
+To see an existing set of examples for `besu` and `quorum` images take a peek at the `tools/docker/besu-all-in-one` folder.
-These produce the `ghcr.io/hyperledger/cactus-besu-all-in-one` and `ghcr.io/hyperledger/cactus-corda-all-in-one` images respectively.
-Both of these are used in the test cases that are written for the specific ledger connector plugins at:
+These produce the `ghcr.io/hyperledger/cactus-besu-all-in-one` images which are used in the test cases that are written for the specific ledger connector plugins at:
 * `packages/cactus-plugin-ledger-connector-besu/src/test/typescript/integration/plugin-ledger-connector-besu/deploy-contract/deploy-contract-from-json.test.ts`